 Third minimise stress for your cat.
 Stress will usually come about as a result of things that we do; arguments, introducing new cats, messy conditions, away too much, poor litter cleaning etc.

 Fourthly play with your cat at least for 10 minutes a day.
 This will stimulate your cat.
-This will help to create a more natural and therefore a more calm environment.
+This will help to create a more natural and therefore a calmer environment.
 Also provide a stimulating environment, climbing trees etc. and places to watch outside.

 FIC has been researched extensively without yet being sure what causes the condition.
 It is an inflammation of the urinary bladder.
 Another name for the disease is feline idiopathic lower urinary tract disease (FLUTD) or feline urologic syndrome (FUS).
 It is thought to affect up to 1% of the cat population.
 There may be an underlying cause and that is vet’s work obviously.

-Feline Idiopathic Cystitis (FIC) causes excessive uncontrolled urination of small drops of concentrated urine.
-Even the best behaved cat will urinate outside the litter.
-Please do no punish cats that do that.
+Feline idiopathic cystitis (FIC) causes excessive uncontrolled urination of small drops of concentrated urine.
+Even the best-behaved cat will urinate outside the litter.
+Please do not punish cats that do that.
 First it won’t stop it and second it will cause more stress and make things worse.